-LOCATION: Ranked the #1 metro area in the U.S. for job growth by Forbes*, Orlando is an economic powerhouse in the southeast.
-Abundant internships, jobs and industry mentors are close to campus. *Nov.
-2014
+LOCATION: Ranked the #2 metro area in the U.S. for job growth by Forbes*, Orlando is an economic powerhouse in the southeast.
+Abundant internships, jobs, and industry mentors are close to campus. *Feb.
+2017

 Lockheed Martin, Harris Corporation, NASA, Mitsubishi and Siemens have major operations here.
 The region is a national hub for modeling and simulation, aerospace, healthcare, turbomachinery, power generation, digital media, entertainment, hospitality and soon, smart sensors.

 Orlando’s sunny climate means you can enjoy Florida’s abundance of recreational attractions (theme parks, lakes, crystal clear springs and beautiful beaches, to name a few) year-round.

 ACADEMIC EXCELLENCE: UCF has 247 National Merit Scholars, and 89 of them study engineering and computer science.
 Freshman have an SAT average of 1,286 (critical reading, math and writing) and an average high school GPA of 4.2.

 RENOWNED FACULTY: Learn from the best, such as Mubarak Shah, the sixth highest-cited author in computer vision research; Sudipta Seal, a nano-scientist and member of the National Academy of Inventors (he holds 38 patents), and Jian J. Liou, a prolific author (10 books) recently honored as the nation’s top educator in the field of electrostatic discharge.

 ACADEMIC SUPPORT: Nationally-acclaimed programs at UCF help students achieve success in the STEM disciplines.
 See the STEM programs at UCF to learn more.